What is Permanent Alimony in New York?

 It’s important to understand that judges know often people decide to stop working to take care of the home and children while the other spouse works outside of the home.
 When this happens, the homemaker may have a significantly reduced ability to earn a living after the divorce.
 This is an example of when a judge may order permanent alimony.

 If you are thinking about divorce, don’t go through the process without an experienced family lawyer by your side.
 Jonathan Katz Esq. will fight for your rights during the divorce regarding your children and spousal support.
-Contact him today for a free consultation about your situation.
+Contact him today for a consultation about your situation.